drecaste/projects/minimal_shell/README.md

 NAME

-    nsh – a minimal shell handling up to one pipe and input and output redirection
+    msh – a minimal shell handling up to one pipe and input and output redirection

 SYNOPSIS

-    nsh.c, parser.c, parser.h, Makefile
+    msh.c, parser.c, parser.h, Makefile

 DESCRIPTION

-    nsh is a minimal shell program, it will work with one pipe, or two commands, and works with input and output redirection.
+    msh is a minimal shell program, it will work with one pipe, or two commands, and works with input and output redirection.

 RUNNING